enigmatiX1983/HEB-Assessment/README.md

   ]
 }
 ```

+The coupons will basically be ignored with each API, except for the API implementing the fourth feature (the only one with discounts)--I thought it good to have a single unified representation for the customer receipt (fields not used are not added to the JSON).

 In an attempt to make the return value look more like a receipt the customer would receive, a set of ReceiptItems are returned (including the coupon discount information if applied), as well as the fields required in the Assessment instructions, e.g. (Feature 4 response to the above JSON):